MeteoSwiss/opendata-climate-data/README.md

 <br>

-## 4. Satellite-based spatial climate data
+## C4 - Satellite-based spatial climate data
+The following *grid data products* are statistically derived from *surface data* (see the links for the detailed product documentations):

 Spatial climate data, which contain radiation and cloud cover parameters, are derived from [MeteoSat satellite data](...) together with *surface data*.

 *See the overview of spatial climate products (PDF).
 For each product see the "detailed product document(s)" below for further information, and the parameter metadata in each example file.*